uxlfoundation/oneAPI-spec/source/elements/oneTBB/source/memory_allocation/tbb_allocator_cls.rst

     bool operator!=(const tbb_allocator<T>&, const tbb_allocator<U>&) noexcept;

 The namespace where these functions are defined is unspecified, as long as they may be used in respective binary operation expressions on ``tbb_allocator`` objects.
-For example, an implementation may define the classes and functions in the same unspecified internal namespace, and define ``tbb::tbb_allocator`` as a type alias for which the non-member functions are reachable only via argument dependent lookup.
+For example, an implementation may define the classes and functions in the same unspecified internal namespace and define ``tbb::tbb_allocator`` as a type alias for which the non-member functions are reachable only via argument-dependent lookup.

 .. cpp:function:: template<typename T, typename U> \
     bool operator==(const tbb_allocator<T>&, const tbb_allocator<U>&) noexcept